ntkunz/helping_neighbors/README.md

 This repository houses my passion project, a journey into the intricate world of fullstack web development. 🚀

 What's Cooking:
-Currently, I'm in the midst of a comprehensive rewrite, overhauling both the frontend and backend.
-My goal?
-To master the latest techniques, with a special focus on Next.js, robust testing, flexible authentication, and harnessing the true potential of relational databases. 🛠️
+Currently, I'm working on a comprehensive rewrite, overhauling both the frontend and backend.
+My goal is to update to a more lightweight deployment of React, simplifying and clarifying the project 🛠️

 Building Connected Communities:
 One of the project's highlights is a feature that connects users living within a half-kilometer radius of each other.
 This enables them to easily communicate and collaborate, fostering safer and happier communities.
 I believe that facilitating real-world connections is one of technology's most constructive roles. 🌍